MicrosoftDocs/mixed-reality/mixed-reality-docs/building-2d-apps.md

 ## Publish and Maintain your Universal app

-Once your app is up and running, package your app to [submit it to the Universal Windows Store](submitting-an-app-to-the-microsoft-store.md).
+Once your app is up and running, package your app to [submit it to the Microsoft Store](submitting-an-app-to-the-microsoft-store.md).

 ## See also
 * [App model](app-model.md)